 In addition to these more traditional components of the MBA Core, students begin Leadership and Personal Development, a series of one-credit courses over six quarters of study (LPD 511-516) to allow for personal reflection, curriculum integration and the development of leadership capacity to engage successfully in the complexity of business.

 In contrast to the first year’s integrated curriculum, the second year of the program offers students many options for customization and focus.
 Required courses are:

-• A year-long Action Learning Practicum (9 credits) focusing on one of three areas:
+• A year-long Action Learning Practicum (9 credits) focusing on one of two areas:

 - Entrepreneurship, for students who hope to start their own business or social enterprise

 - Organizational Leadership, for students who wish to effect change within large established organizations

 • Two three-credit courses in Management

 - Management I: Managing in a Changing World